 Rennellese is a Polynesian language spoken by about 4,400 people in Rennell and Bellona Province of the Solomon Islands.
-Rennell, or Mungava (large island), and Bellona, or Mungiki (small mountain), are the only part of the Solomon Islands where the people and language is Polynesian - elsewhere the people and languages are Melanesian.
+Rennell, or Mungava (large island), and Bellona, or Mungiki (small mountain) are two of the Solomon Islands where the people and language are Polynesian.

 Rennellese, which is also known as Rennell-Bellona, is recognized as the official language of Rennell and Bellona Province.
 The language is used in families, education, business and social life, and is spoken by most people in Rennell and Bellona as their first language.

 There is a Rennellese dictionary and a number of other books, mainly written by Samuel H. Elbert between the 1960s and the 1990s.

 Kenakena te ngangi o Semoana

 Na'e ou angatonu noku tuku matamata

 Te okiokinga o Tetonusanga.